 - Vega-Villar, M., Horvitz, J.C., Nicola, S.M., NMDA receptor-dependent plasticity in the nucleus accumbens connects reward-predictive cues to approach responses, Nature Communications, 10: 4429, 2019

-This site now has Background pages for Beginners and for those with neuroscience background.
-The Tutorial will provide background needed to understand the Advanced page.
+This site now has Background pages for Beginners and for those with Advanced neuroscience background.
+The Beginner Tutorial will provide background needed to understand the Advanced page.
 The Advanced page will point to concepts and readings relevant to the neurobiology of motivation and reward-based learning.
 This is in its early stages, so stay tuned.